cpmpercussion/homepage/_posts/2013-07-16-sounds-from-the-treetops-in-percusscene-issue-7.md

 status: publish
 type: post
 published: true
-description: "My new article "Creating Sounds from the Treetops with Ensemble Evolution" has just bee published in PERCUSscene Issue 7!
+description: "My new article Creating Sounds from the Treetops with Ensemble Evolution has just been published in PERCUSscene Issue 7!
 Grab it in the latest DRUMscene"
 ---

 ![]({{ site.baseurl }}/assets/squarespace_images/2013-07-16-Percusscene-Issue07Cover.jpg)

-My new article "Creating Sounds from the Treetops with Ensemble Evolution" has just bee published in PERCUSscene Issue 7!
+My new article "Creating Sounds from the Treetops with Ensemble Evolution" has just been published in PERCUSscene Issue 7!
 Grab it in the [latest DRUMscene magazine](http://drumscene.com.au)!

 The article tracks our experience [composing and performing a suite of percussion works](http://ensemble-evolution.com/treetops/) for the unique Treehotel in northern Sweden.